 At the end of the day, wrinkles aren’t something we should obsess over.
 Aging is not an enemy, but a privilege many don’t get to experience.
 Sometimes I look at the creases in my skin, and I think, “Damn, look how far you’ve come, girl.”
 It’s also okay to want to take preventative measures and keep the wrinkles in check if you so desire.
 But after spending my 20s going through a lot of pain and frustration through the trial and error of using harsh products, I’ve realized the priority should always be healthy skin.
 I learned a happy, healthy complexion is one where you’re not battling peeling, irritation, and pain.

 The ingredients in anti-aging skincare products provide benefits that go beyond banishing fine lines.
 Anti-aging products get a bad rap thanks to the archaic stereotype of a woman desperately attempting to turn back the clock.
-In 2019, we know it’s about investing in your skin’s health with ingredients that maintain your skin’s natural functions.
+Today, we know it’s about investing in your skin’s health with ingredients that maintain your skin’s natural functions.
 It’s not about constantly trying to look younger than you are; it’s about taking care of the skin that takes care of you.